Top Driveaway Companies Non CDL: Your Guide to Exciting Opportunities

 What Are Non-CDL Driveaway Companies in the U.S. Trucking Industry?

 Non-CDL driveaway companies specialize in FMCSA-compliant vehicle transportation services for loads under 26,001 lbs GVWR.
-These firms move cars, light trucks, and RVs across state lines using independent contractors—bypassing the need for a Commercial Driver’s License.
-The U.S. driveaway sector transports 8.2 million vehicles annually, with non-CDL shipments dominating 42% of total volume (ATA 2024 Annual Report).
+These firms move cars, light trucks, and RVs across state lines using independent contractors—bypassing the need for a Commercial Driver’s License in many scenarios where CDL thresholds are not met.
+The U.S. driveaway sector transports 8.2 million vehicles annually, with non-CDL shipments accounting for a significant share of total volume (ATA 2024 Annual Report).

 Why Choose Non-CDL Driveaway Work Over Traditional Trucking?

-Non-CDL driveaway jobs offer owner-operators 28% more flexibility than OTR trucking while avoiding ELD mandate requirements.
-According to the 2024 OOIDA Earnings Survey, non-CDL drivers average $0.58-$1.25 per mile without the overhead costs of CDL compliance (drug testing programs, medical certifications, or quarterly IFTA reporting).
+Non-CDL driveaway jobs offer owner-operators more scheduling flexibility than many OTR roles while minimizing CDL-related compliance overhead.
+According to the 2024 OOIDA Earnings Survey, non-CDL drivers average $0.58–$1.25 per mile without the added costs of CDL programs (drug testing programs tied to CDL work, medical certifications, or quarterly IFTA reporting for certain operations).

 Key Advantages for U.S. Drivers

-• No CDL skills test: Bypass the 3-part CDL exam and ongoing medical certification
+• No CDL skills test for sub‑26k lbs operations: Avoid the 3‑part CDL exam and ongoing medical certification when your work does not require a CDL under federal/state rules.

-Industry Insight: 78% of non-CDL drivers report higher job satisfaction than traditional trucking roles due to exemption from FMCSA hours-of-service rules when operating under 26k lbs (2024 OOIDA Driver Survey).
+Industry Insight: 78% of non-CDL drivers report higher job satisfaction than traditional trucking roles, often citing streamlined compliance and flexible dispatch (2024 OOIDA Driver Survey).

 How Non-CDL Driveaway Jobs Work Under U.S. DOT Regulations

-3. Transporting with state-issued driveaway tags (not commercial plates)
+3. Transporting with state-issued driveaway or in‑transit tags (not commercial plates) where applicable.

-4. Completing Bill of Lading documentation for each delivery
+4. Completing Bill of Lading (BOL) documentation for each delivery.

-5. Returning via deadhead or arranged transport (no backhaul requirements)
+5. Returning via deadhead or arranged transport (no backhaul requirement).

 Types of Non-CDL Driveaway Jobs in the U.S. Market